 The SKEB scheme perturbs the vorticity tendencies with stochastic noise that is given by an evolving 3-dim pattern times a term that is proportional to the square root of an estimate of the kinetic energy dissipation rate in the numerical model Berner $et\ al.\ (2009)$.
-The dissipation rate estimate consists of contributions from the numerical dissipation, a contribution from the orographic gravity wave drag and a contribution from convection.
+The dissipation rate estimate consists of contributions from the numerical dissipation and a contribution from convection.
 The correlation time of the pattern is 7 h and the spatial correlations have been estimated from coarse-graining experiments Palmer $et\ al.\ (2009)$.

 There are two key advantages of using ensemble-based probabilistic forecasts instead of single forecasts.
 Firstly, they provide a more complete estimation of the future forecast states, since they not only provide the most likely scenario but also the probability that alternatives might occur.
 Secondly, they provide more consistent forecasts (Zsoter et al., 2009).
 Fig. 1.1 shows a schematic illustration of the phase-space evolution of the probability distribution function (PDF) of analysis error throughout the forecast range.
 A specific isopleth (e.g. the 1 standard deviation isopleth) is illustrated.
 It is assumed that the initial time PDF is a Gaussian distribution.
-At initial time (Fig. 1.1(a)), the isopleth is shown as isotropic, i.e.
+At initial time (Fig. 1.1(a)), the isopleth is shown as isotropic, i.e. bounding an n-sphere, where the dimension of phase space n is of the order of $O(10^8)$ for the ECMWF operational forecast model).
+In general, this error will not be isotropic-analysis error is likely to be larger along directions which are less well observed, and vice versa.
+However, at least in principle, it is straightforward to define an inner product on phase space, with respect to which the initial PDF is isotropic.
+This inner product, defined from the analysis error covariance matrix, plays a fundamental role in the theory of singular vectors discussed below.